ExtremeTK2/ETK-2.0-Knowledge-Base/README.md

 Answer — Default hotkey **C** to open character panel, then double‑click the gear.

 **Question — How do we respec/reset stats?**
 Answer — Messenger NPC.
-Follow the NPC’s instructions:
+Select Reallocate (XXX points back).
-Start respec → say **next** in chat → allocate 3 points → repeat until your current level.
+You will maintain your current level, but lose your spells.
+Once you redistribute your points, go relearn the necessary spells.

 **Question — When do minigames happen?**
 Answer — When a GM opens them.